josh-helpert/elder-syntax/docs/base.markdown

 ```

 ### Inline Siblings
 To write more compact code we have to introduce new syntax.
-The comma `,`:
+The comma `,` which:
 * Represents a sibling w/n a sequence
 * Internally `,` translates into a `\n` so the two forms are equivalent
 * For consistency and clarity, you can't mix inline and multiline syntax `,` for the same sequence